rustdevbtw/rustdevbtw/README.md

 - 📫 How to reach me **Rajdeep@tgeeks.cf**

-- ⚡ Fun fact **I just learnt these skills with YouTube and Google!**
+- ⚡ Fun fact **I have just learnt these skills with YouTube and Google!**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->